 Moment In Peking is a novel written by Lin Yutang, and published in 1939.
-Because it was aimed at the Western readership, it was written directly in English, but it was later translated in Chinese under the title 京华烟云.
-It has been adapted into TV series in China on two occasions; the more recent one features Zhao Wei as the main character.
+Because it was aimed at the Western readership, it was written directly in English, but it was later translated in Chinese under the title "京华烟云" (Jinghua Yanyun).
+It has been adapted into TV series in China on three occasions; the 2005 version features Zhao Wei as the main character.

 Contains examples of:

 - Anachronism Stew: In the Live-Action Adaptation, male characters wear modern hairstyles even before the fall of the Qing Dynasty, a time when men were required to wear their hair in the customary pigtail on pain of summary execution.

 - Armies Are Evil: The good characters repeatedly find themselves on the receiving end of military violence: from the corrupt warlords in the 1920s, and from the invading Japanese in the 1930s.

 - Arranged Marriage: Nearly every marriage that takes place in the story is arranged by the respective spouses' families.
 Truth in Television insofar as it was indeed the norm in Chinese society at the time.

 - Bittersweet Ending: The novel ends as the surviving characters join the exodus of refugees fleeing the advancing Japanese invaders.
 Yet, the author chooses not to present this as a Downer Ending, since the war was still being fought as he wrote the book.

 - But Now I Must Go: Mulan's father leaves his family to become a Taoist hermit.
 He doesn't come back until years later.

 - Les Collaborateurs: Niu Huayu joins the invading Japanese.
 Also, Suyun before her aforementioned HeelFace Turn.